George Birch (businessman): Wintergarden

 Following Birch's death in 1917, and after Coyle was officially incorporated into the company in 1923, the company opened a new theatre in Rockhampton, as part of a plan to add a network of Wintergarden theatres across Queensland.
 The Rockhampton Wintergarden Theatre opened in 1925.
 During the official opening ceremony, it was publicly remarked that the late George Birch, who was described as "Rockhampton's grand old picture man", had always wished that Rockhampton should have a picture theatre of the Wintergarden's kind.

 Death

 After suffering from an illness, Birch died in 1917.

 Birch Carroll and Coyle today

 The company George Birch co-founded is still trading today, now branded as BCC Cinemas and operating under the umbrella of parent company Event Cinemas.
-BCC Cinemas-branded theatres are located throughout Queensland, New South Wales and the Northern Territory.
+BCC Cinemas-branded theatres are located throughout Queensland, Coffs Harbour in New South Wales, and Casuarina in the Northern Territory.